Dmitry Puchkov: Film dubbing

-"Alternative approach"

-In contrast to the films officially released in Russia, which are in most cases fully dubbed with multiple voices and complete deletion of the original language, all of Puchkov's translations are single-voiced—both female and male voices are read by Puchkov himself and issued as voiceover, allowing the original soundtrack to be heard.
-Puchkov contends that this provides a more authentic product, closer to what the director originally intended.
-Puchkov's works feature an approach in which every line is translated properly and never deleted, and in which the style of language and speech is made as close to an original as possible.
-Word play and other figures of speech are translated to appropriate forms found in Russian.

-Another important highlight of Puchkov's work is the translation of English expletives to Russian expletives.
-Original dialogue containing words and expressions usually censored on American public television channels, are left intact in Puchkov's dialogue translations.

-The official Russian dub of foreign films is commonly stripped of all profanities by the studios, a practice which not only waters down the director's vision but also confuses the audience, as colorful colloquial expressions are lost in the word-for-word translation, bearing little similarity with the original.
-Goblin's use of semantic translation prevents important plot points from becoming distorted, as villains unintentionally are transformed into comical characters when the official profanity free Russian dub fails to convey the original meaning.

-There are several widely known funny examples of this softened translations, like this dialogue in Commando:

-— Fuck you!
-Asshole! — Прощайся с жизнью!
-(Say "good bye" to your life!)

-— Fuck YOU!
-Asshole! — Это ты прощайся с жизнью!
-(Say "good bye" to your life yourself!)
+Goblin's translations may be classified into the "faithful" ones and parody translations.
+They had become known as "Goblin-style dubbing" (гоблинский перевод), although Goblin himself does not accept this definition.
+Goblin's "faihful" dubbing matches the plot, although the dubbed text does not necessarily literally translates the original one, neverthess the foul language is translated with Russian native foul language, while literaly language is rendered by literary Russian.
+Goblin's parody dubbings ironically distort the plot creating a humorous effect, and Goblin insists on the term "funny dubbing".
+The best known dubbings of the latter type are for The Lord of the Rings and The Matrix.

 Commercial translations

 Since film translation is a hobby for Puchkov, he translates only those films that he is interested in and does not receive any money for his translations.
 However, due to his popularity, he receives commercial offers from licensed foreign film distributors in Russia to translate films that are screened in theaters and aired on TV.
-The list of his commercial translations includes: Team America: World Police, South Park, The Sopranos, the funny translation of Bimmer produced in cooperation with the makers of the original, and others.
+The list of his commercial translations includes: Team America: World Police, South Park, The Sopranos, the funny translation of Bimmer, produced in cooperation with the makers of the original, and others.

 The latest work in this field is Guy Ritchie's RocknRolla.
 This time, distributors contracted Puchkov to do a translation for the dub, with himself voice-acting the narrator, Archy.
 At the premiere Puchkov himself read a non-censored, voiceover translation; in theaters, a somewhat milder version was shown.

 In addition to his film translation, he also made several commercial translations of video games, including Odium, Serious Sam, Duke Nukem: Manhattan Project, and Bimmer: Blown Away Towers.

 Dmitry Buzadzhi, a Russian language translator, does contend that the quality of Puchkov's own translations is rather mediocre, notwithstanding his supposedly thorough approach.